bitshares/bitshares.github.io-old/_technologies/en/delegated-proof-of-stake-consensus.md

 While the system is robust against *natural* chain reorganization events, there is still some potential for software bugs, network interruptions, or incompetent or malicious witnesses to create multiple competing histories that are longer than a block or two.
-The software always selects the block chain with the highest witness participation rate.
+The software always selects the blockchain with the highest witness participation rate.
 A witness operating on their own can only produce one block per round and will always have a lower participation rate than the majority.
-There is nothing that any witness (or minority group of witnesses) can do to produce a block chain with a higher participation rate.
+There is nothing that any witness (or minority group of witnesses) can do to produce a blockchain with a higher participation rate.
 The participation rate is calculated by comparing the expected number of blocks produced vs the actual number of blocks produced.

 ## Maximally Decentralized